Julian22222/PRACTICE/Next_and_NestJS/6README_NEST.md

   // forbidNonWhitelisted: true
   // Instead of silently removing them → throws an error

+using - app.useGlobalPipes(...)
+NestJS will:
+-Validate DTOs only
+-Strip unknown fields
+-Auto-transform types
+-Throw 400 Bad Request on failure
 ```

-3. If avlidations are not met, Nest.js will respond with error object
+3. If validations are not met, Nest.js will respond with error object

 🧨 You can use other types of validators apart from 'class-validator', you can use 'joy' and others.
 But 'class-validator' feels cohesive to the rest of the Nest.js framework.

 Also, We can create custome Pipes

+###### Summary

+✅ Use validation decorators for:

+- CreateDto
+- UpdateDto
+- Query DTOs
+- Param DTOs

+❌ Avoid validation decorators in:

+- Entities
+- Response DTOs
+- Services

 # ✅ Guards - it is a way how you protect your routs